alaskamapscience/seldovia/_people/Lloyd_Susan_Loretta_Lafferty.md

 daughter Charlotte Peck.
 She died May 23, 1965.
 Both are buried in the Seldovia City Cemetery, Plots \#75 and 76.

+**Mrs. Lloyd is Seldovia Landmark**          By Elsa Pederson (Anchorage) Times Correspondent

+*If Mrs. Susan Lloyd does not preside as a judge in a Seldovia election, it does not seem legal to many of the city’s residents.
+For as long as many voters can remember it has been Mrs. Lloyd who handed out the ballots and was ready with any required assistance to the voters.
+In her friendly, genial and observant manner, she is as much a landmark at the polls as the ballot box itself.*

+*Mrs. Lloyd was born in South Dakota and last May 10 celebrated her 80th birthday.
+Age has not claimed her however, and she retains a lively interest in Seldovia affairs as well as keeping house for her son-in-law Carl Nordenson and his three children.
+Besides looking after the young children, she finds time to knit afghans for her granddaughters and do delicate fancywork as well as plain sewing.*

+*It was in 1925 that Mrs. Lloyd and her three daughters came to Seldovia, following her husband Theophilus W. Lloyd, who had arrived in the community 9 years earlier.
+One daughter remained in their former home but later moved to Seldovia as well.
+She is Mrs. Lloyd’s only surviving child, Mrs. Laura Diehl of Anchorage.
+For the first winter the Lloyd family lived on a silver fox farm on the south side of Seldovia Bay, across the bay from the town that was then only a village.
+Later the dwelling burned and the family moved to Seldovia where they bought the Seldovia House, a well-known hotel that Mrs. Lloyd operated for more than 20 years.
+She was active in the original Women’s Club and an officer of the Seldovia chapter of the American Red Cross, which mad dozens of afgans for  wheel-chair veterans of World War I.
+Widowed for many years, the dauntless woman assisted in the rearing of most of her 6 grandchildren as well as supporting herself.
+She retired in 1947 and moved to a pleasant home overlooking a lake on the Seldovia landward side, appropriately named Lake Susan.*

+*Mrs. Lloyd admits to being lonely sometimes now, with many of her friends gone and others too busy or infirm to visit with her.
+During the winter months she finds it difficult to get out on the glazed, slippery streets.
+There is nothing she enjoys more than a lively game of “Pan” or pinochle and whenever her friends gather, a deck of cards is likely to appear as they sit around the table.*

+*The population of Seldovia has changed much in the past few years, and there are many who do not know Mrs. Lloyd.
+It is their loss, for she is a fine person and a loyal friend.*

 CHILDREN:

 - **Laura LLOYD** was born September 28, 1901 in Jackson, Wyoming.
 She